ImSeelay/ImSeelay/README.md

 [![banner](./images/seelay.svg)](https://www.seelay.in)

-**👋 Hey there Stranger!**
+**Hey there 👋 I'm Aman Seelay**

-I'm [Aman Seelay](https://www.seelay.in), a product designer based in Chandigarh, India with experience in delivering end-to-end UX/UI design for digital products.
-I'm passionate about improving the lives of others through design and constantly looking to learn new things every day.
+[Multi-skilled](https://www.seelay.in/#skills), Product Designer from India, Passionate about blending [creativity](https://illustrations.seelay.in) with <b>data</b> to shape intuitive, future-ready products that align with both <s>user's</s> people's needs and business goals.
+Improving the lives of others through design and constantly looking to learn new things every day.

 I love to create things by [designing](https://www.seelay.in/#work) , [developing](https://www.seelay.in/#projects) or [drawing](https://art.seelay.in) :)